ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-separation-of-duties.md

 ![IBM Cloud for VMware Regulated Workloads roles](../../images/vrw-boundary.svg "IBM Cloud for VMware Regulated Workloads roles"){: caption="Figure 1.
 IBM Cloud for VMware Regulated Workloads roles" caption-side="bottom"}

-The vSphere administrator, SDN administrator and compliance administrator all access the platform via HyTrust CloudControl.
+The vSphere administrator, SDN administrator and compliance administrator all access the platform via Entrust CloudControl.

-## HyTrust RBAC
+## Entrust RBAC
 {: #vrw-separation-of-duties-hytrust-rbac}

-HyTrust CloudControl is used to implement granular role-based access control (RBAC).
-HyTrust CloudControl is configurable to require confirmation by another administrator before execution of any destructive action, such as a deletion request.
+Entrust CloudControl is used to implement granular role-based access control (RBAC).
+Entrust CloudControl is configurable to require confirmation by another administrator before execution of any destructive action, such as a deletion request.

 The following key roles are implemented at the time of deployment:
-* HyTrust super administrator - responsible for establishing the security and compliance controls that are necessary to protect the regulated data in the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
+* Entrust super administrator - responsible for establishing the security and compliance controls that are necessary to protect the regulated data in the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
 The scope of responsibility is strictly limited to defining the necessary rules and policies along with appropriate audit and logging requirements.
 Secure and fully auditable access by any privileged user is guaranteed.
-The HyTrust super administrator is also responsible for defining the appropriate perform their assigned duties.
+The Entrust super administrator is also responsible for defining the appropriate perform their assigned duties.
 * vSphere platform administrator - responsible for the initial configuration of the virtual compute and storage resources within the entire {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
 The vSphere platform administrator role is defined such that it has no visibility into workloads that are successfully deployed to the workload cluster.
 The vSphere platform administrator can define more scope-limited administrators that are assigned responsibility for management of resource pools or clusters that are assigned to a specific purpose or business group.
-These limited privileged user roles are defined in concert with the HyTrust super administrator to ensure they are fully auditable and the appropriate privileges are applied to the role.
+These limited privileged user roles are defined in concert with the Entrust super administrator to ensure they are fully auditable and the appropriate privileges are applied to the role.

 ### Network and security administrator roles
 {: #vrw-separation-of-duties-network}

 The vCenter Server model employs a single network administrator role responsible for management across all network components (such as the underlay network, vSRX, and NSX-T™).

 The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads network administrator role must break out to multiple discrete administrator roles to prevent such a situation.
-These limited scope administrator roles are defined in concert with the HyTrust super administrator to ensure they are fully auditable and the appropriate privileges are applied to the role.
+These limited scope administrator roles are defined in concert with the Entrust super administrator to ensure they are fully auditable and the appropriate privileges are applied to the role.

 The following roles are suggested network and security admin roles:
 * IaaS security administrator - The IaaS security administrator role is focused on protection of all platform infrastructure components from threats that can originate on the network.
 The scope of responsibility includes the security objects necessary to secure and control access to the management and edge layers of the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
 These objects include the ESXi hosts that deliver compute and storage resources to the user workloads.
 The IaaS security administrator is also afforded necessary access to the {{site.data.keyword.cloud_notm}} console to deploy and manage network gateway devices.
 The IaaS security administrator might play a role in managing NSX-T security objects if those objects impact the security of the management and edge layers of the {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads.
 It is recommended that consideration is given to whether enabling the IaaS security administrator access to the NSX-T platform introduces unacceptable risk.